Ipswich Supercars round

-The Ipswich SuperSprint was an annual motor racing event for Supercars, held at Queensland Raceway near Ipswich, Queensland.
-The event was a regular part of the Supercars Championship—and its previous incarnations, the Shell Championship Series and V8 Supercars Championship—from 1999 to 2019.
+The Ipswich Super 440 (known for sponsorship reasons as the Century Batteries Ipswich Super 440) is the current name for the annual motor racing event for Supercars, held at Queensland Raceway near Ipswich, Queensland.
+The event has been a semi-regular part of the Supercars Championship—and its previous incarnations, the Shell Championship Series and V8 Supercars Championship—from 1999, with a hiatus between 2020 and 2024.